Sbai7/GridGen/README.md

 One challenging issue in groundwater modelling practice is representation of the inherently complex geological features at different scales in subsurface aquifers.
 The defacto standard in three-dimensional groundwater modelling practice is to setup layered models whose slices gently follow the aquifers/acquicludes interfaces.
 Obviously this is not possible in general, but it's possible to do it with GridGen since version 2.0.0.

-Let's consider the following geologist's sketch of a soil type cross-section orthogonal to Y-axis :
+Let's consider the following geologist's sketch of a soil type cross-section orthogonal to Y-axis (the vertical Z scale is exaggerated):

 ![Alt text](pictures/example6_sketch1.jpg?raw=true "")